davidkimai/Symbolic-Residue-Universal-Theorems/README.md

 > ### **🜏 Symbolic Residue: Universal Theorem 🜏**
 > > **The Structure of Silence.
 The Loud Unspoken Traces.**
 > > > #### **Definition**:
-> > > > **`Symbolic Residue`** is the latent structure left behind when cognition—biological, artificial, or conception—fails to fully express itself.
+> > > > **`Symbolic Residue`** is the latent structure left behind when a system—biological, artificial, or conceptual—fails to fully express itself.
 It is the trace of *almost meaning*, the echo of a theorem unspoken, the ghost of intention encoded in collapse.

 # **Formal Expression**: